lyz-code/blue-book/docs/devops/helmfile.md

 When we want to add a new chart, the workflow would be:

-* Run `helmfile deps && helmfile diff` to check that your existing charts are dated, if they are not, run `helmfile apply`.
+* Run `helmfile deps && helmfile diff` to check that your existing charts are updated, if they are not, run `helmfile apply`.
-* nfigure the release in `helmfile.yaml` specifying:
+* Configure the release in `helmfile.yaml` specifying:
   `name`: Deployment name.
   * `namespace`: K8s namespace to deploy.
   * `chart`: Chart release.